ODIM-Project/ODIM/README.md

     - To add 5,000 servers or less, you require nodes having 32 GB (32768 MB) RAM, 16 CPU cores and 32 threads, and 200GB HDD each

-1. Download and install [Ubuntu 20.04 LTS](https://old-releases.ubuntu.com/releases/18.04.4/ubuntu-18.04-server-amd64.iso) on the deployment node and all the cluster nodes.
+1. Download and install `ubuntu-20.04.3-live-server-amd64.iso` on the deployment node and all the cluster nodes.
     During installation, configure the IP addresses of cluster nodes to reach the management VLANs where devices are connected.
 Ensure there is no firewall or switches blocking the connections and ports.

    <blockquote>